 Outpatient Department Measures

-Outpatient care can refer to numerous types of health services, such as emergency department services, observation services, outpatient surgical services, lab tests, and X-rays, provided to those who visit a hospital or other healthcare facility.
+Outpatient care can refer to numerous types of health services, such as emergency department (ED) services, observation services, outpatient surgical services, lab tests, and X-rays, provided to those who visit a hospital or other healthcare facility.
 Outpatient often refers to a patient who leaves the facility after treatment on the same day but may include a patient who spends the night at the hospital for whom a doctor has not written an order for inpatient admission.

 The Hospital OQR measures include data collected from various methods to measure patient care outcomes, process of care, imaging efficiency patterns, care transitions, ED-throughput efficiency, care coordination, and patient safety.
 Data may be collected through chart abstraction, claims volumes, or reporting on a hospital process.
 Specialty areas were identified by CMS as having common and frequent procedures in the hospital outpatient setting.
 These procedures were identified as colonoscopies and outpatient imaging procedures.
 Other areas of future focus are outpatient surgery and chemotherapy.

-Measures for the CY 2022 Payment Determination
+Measures for Payment Determination can be found here.

 Read more about the Hospital OQR Program in the most recent final rule found here.